If you live in New Hampshire or just visiting, a new or experienced birder, then New Hampshire Bird Records is the journal for you!

 Each jam-packed journal is published quarterly by New Hampshire Audubon and is available by annual subscription.
 You'll find articles all about birds and birding in New Hampshire plus the season's bird reports, highlights, and summaries.
 Check out the Contents of current and previous issues, and read one of the free sample articles in each issue.

-We recently mailed the Fall 2012 Issue of New Hampshire Bird Records to subscribers click here to view the table of contents and a sample article from this issue.
+We recently mailed the Winter 2012/2013 Issue of New Hampshire Bird Records to subscribers click here to view the table of contents and a sample article from this issue.

 Twitchers in the Rye and the Superbowl of Birding

-View a chart showing the species list and points from each year.
+View a chart showing the species list and points from previous years.